sourcemeta/learnjsonschema.com/content/2020-12/format-annotation/format.markdown

 When using `format` from Format Annotation, it's recommended that you provide your validation rules alongside the `format`.
 The implementation may choose to treat `format` as an assertion and attempt to validate the value's conformance to the specified semantics.
 However, this behavior must be explicitly enabled and is typically disabled by default.
 Implementations should document their level of support for such validation.

-* `format` applies only to string types, describing logical formats for these strings.
 * `It allows for the semantic identification of certain kinds of string values.
 For instance, it can indicate that a string value should be interpreted as a date, email, URI, etc.
 * `format` is solely an annotation and does not enforce any validation.
 It's meant to provide information about the expected format of the string.
 * Implementations may choose to enable format as an assertion, meaning that validation fails if the value doesn't conform to the specified format semantics.
 However, this is not mandatory and must be explicitly enabled.